 A Buckingham woman has published a book aimed at helping students with dyslexia, according to the Bucks Herald.

-Sarah Myhill’s book, Be a Brilliant Dyslexic Student, was born out her work at the University of Buckingham over the past six or seven years.
+Sarah Myhill’s book, Be a Brilliant Dyslexic Student, was inspired by her work at the University of Buckingham.

 Sarah, a dyslexic specialist tutor and lecturer, is passionate about raising awareness of the strengths of dyslexia, as well as of the effective study strategies that can support achievement.